Who AI Recommends: The GLP-1 Clinic AI Referral Economy (2026)

 What we measured and how

 For each metro we ran nine buyer-intent queries on each engine, two to three times, and recorded the full answer text and every cited source.
 We extracted the named clinics from each answer, then audited the clinic and cited domains for the on-site signals above.
-Engines were queried through their official interfaces with native web search or grounding enabled, so the answers reflect what a real patient would see.
+ChatGPT and Perplexity were captured via OpenRouter with native web search, Gemini via native Google grounding, and Google AI Overview and AI Mode via searchapi.
+These are API and search provider interfaces that approximate each AI surface rather than the consumer apps, so results can differ from any single patient screen by interface, account, location, personalization and model version.

 Limits of this study

 Short answer.
-This is a point-in-time snapshot of a moving system, and we are transparent about its edges.
+This is an associational, point-in-time snapshot of a moving system, and we are transparent about its edges.

 - One engine reached roughly 86 percent cell coverage because of rate limits.
 The gaps are random with respect to clinic and metro, so they add noise rather than bias, and the other four engines were complete.